cloudartisan/cloudartisan.github.com/content/posts/2010-10-04-install-uwsgi-latest-on-debian-lenny.markdown

 published: 2010-10-04
 title: Install uWSGI (latest) on Debian Lenny
 slug: install-uwsgi-latest-on-debian-lenny
+summary: uWSGI is a fast, self-healing, WSGI server.
+Follow these instructions to install it on Debian Lenny...

 First, why would you want it? uWSGI is a fast, self-healing, WSGI server, originally intended for use with Python web applications.
 I intend to use it with Python Django, served by Cherokee.